Svancara/FinDogAI/docs/Initial_project_description.md

 - Example 1:
 1. Large main button indicating application readiness.
 When clicked, the application is activated.
 A user can start talking.
 2. The application listens to the user's voice input.
 3. A user can say: "I'm going to Brno to handle an order for Mr. Smith.
 Odometer reading is 123456.".
-The applcation understands the intent and asks for confirmation.
+The application understands the intent and asks for confirmation.
 4. The application asks: "Is the odometer reading correct?"
 5. The user answers "Yes" or "No".
-6. If the user answers "Yes", the application sumarises and repeats the entered data and asks for confirmation.
+6. If the user answers "Yes", the application summarizes and repeats the entered data and asks for confirmation.
 If the user answers "Yes", the application confirms the data and saves the data.
 If the user answers "No", the application asks for the correct odometer reading.
 7. A user can also cancel the operation at any time by saying "Cancel" or "Stop" or "Back" or "Start again" or similar.
 8. If the job does not exist, the application asks: "Should I create a new job for Mr. Smith in Brno?"
 9. The user answers "Yes" or "No".